AdrishikharChowdhury/Fantastic-Gallery/README.md

 - 🎨 Displays images in a responsive gallery layout
 - 🪄 Stagger animation for photo cards appearing one by one.
 - ⏳ Improved image loading with a loader for each photo.
+- ✨ **Interactive Input**: The input field for selecting the number of images is now more interactive with hover effects, focus styling, and a disabled state for the decrement button when the count is at its minimum.
 -  navbar Simple Navbar with a FontAwesome camera icon and project title
 - 🦶 Footer with social media links (Instagram, GitHub, Portfolio).
 - ⚛️ Built with React functional components and hooks